Perdu/wombat/README.md

 # Install

+**Required hardware:** the nodes and opt-out machines should all have Wi-Fi cards handling monitor mode connected to them.
+We tested this system on Raspberry Pi 2 and 3 with TP-LINK TL-WN722N dongles.
+If running with blind_mode=True, the server should also have a Wi-Fi card.
+All the machines must be connected using a switch on a independant network.

 The system can be easily installed on top of an existing Arch Linux install using ansibles scripts in the ansible folder.
 To install each component from scratch:
 - download and install an Arch Linux image on a machine.